Roger Corman, Hollywood mentor and 'King of the Bs,' dies at 98

 “There are many constraints connected with working on a low budget, but at the same time there are certain opportunities,” Corman said in a 2007 documentary about Val Lewton, the 1940s director of “Cat People” and other underground classics.

 “You can gamble a little bit more.
 You can experiment.
-You have to find a more creative way to solve a problem or to present a concept.”
+You have to find a more creative way to solve a problem or to present a concept," he said.

+The roots of Hollywood’s golden age in the 1970s can be found in Corman’s films.

 Initially only drive-ins and specialty theaters would book Corman films, but as teenagers began turning out, national chains gave in.
 Corman’s pictures were open for their time about sex and drugs, such as his 1967 release “The Trip,” an explicit story about LSD written by Nicholson and starring Fonda and Hopper.